MicrosoftDocs/winui-api/index.md

 This section provides detailed API reference information for the Windows UI Library (WinUI) APIs that ship as **WinUI 3** and **WinUI 2**.
 For links to the APIs, see the [Namespaces](#namespaces) section below.

 > [!Tip]
-> Select the WinUI version from the drop down above the TOC.
+> Select the WinUI version using the drop down above the API reference TOC.

 :::row:::
     :::column:::